NicolBolas/Proposal-Ideas/Default Initializer Value.md

 `std::default_init_t` will be:

-1. Not default constructible
+1. Trivial type
-2. Trivially copyable
+2. `==` and `!=` with itself.
+All instances are considered equal to each other.

 `std::default_init` shall be a `const`-qualified value of type `std::default_init_t`.
 Aside from copying or moving, it is the only way to get a value of `std::default_init_t` type.
 This is much like `std::in_place_t`'s relationship to `std::in_place`.

 A value of type `std::default_init_t` works like a normal C++ object, except in ways that will be discussed below.

 The list in [dcl.init]/17 shall be changed to add a new entry, probably after 17.2.
 If the initializer is a single value of type `std::default_init_t`, then the destination object will be default initialized (in accord with [dcl.init]/7).
-Also, if the type being created is a reference, then a default-initialized prvalue of the referenced type will be initialized and assigned to the reference.
+Also, if the type being initialized is a reference, then a default-initialized prvalue of the referenced type will be initialized and assigned to the reference.

 As such, all of the following will perform default initialization: